 Erste Bank Hungary is directly and through its clients connected to the global financial system and dependent on exchange rates, financial asset prices and liquidity flows.
-Geopolitical uncertainties over North Korea, Russia, Ukraine, Iran, Syria, Saudi Arabia, Hong Kong, Turkey and Venezuela may impact financial markets, trade and so Erste Bank Hungary's clients.
-Furthermore, financial uncertainties over Turkey and the high total debt levels in China and some European countries like Italy or Spain may impact financial markets, global growth and Erste Bank Hungary's clients.
+Geopolitical uncertainties over North Korea, Russia, Ukraine, Iran, Syria, Saudi Arabia, Hong Kong, Turkey, Venezuela, Israel and Lebanon may impact financial markets, trade and so Erste Bank Hungary's clients.
+Furthermore, financial uncertainties over Turkey and the high total debt levels in China and some European countries like Italy or Spain and the increased risk of the implementation of new protectionist measures in the US, following Donald Trump's victory at the presidential election as well as the weak growth prospects of Germany may impact financial markets, global growth and Erste Bank Hungary's clients.